HarshitWaldia/LoanSenseAI/README.md

+> ## ⚠️ Important Note
+> Due to hackathon time shortage and a few quick mistakes, this repo may not be completely polished.
-# 🏦 LoanSense.AI - Loan Default Prediction – Bank Indessa
+> # 🏦 LoanSense.AI - Loan Default Prediction – Bank Indessa

 ### *Machine Learning solution to identify potential loan defaulters*